Adhava805/IOS-Portfolio-Nandhiyar22/README.md

 # IOS-Portfolio-Nandhiyar22
 Hi My name is Adhava Nandhiyar and this is my portfolio.
 I have taken classes AP Computer Science and AP Java and now IOS so I believe I have some coding experience.
 I had trouble figuring what app I wanted to make during the entirety of third term so I was mostly doing coding tutorials and improving asset making this term instead of an actual personal app.
-I finally figured out what I want to do so I am just making assets for it and figuring out the proper code for it but I am also working on a team app.
+I finally figured out what I want to do so I am just making assets for it and figuring out the proper code for it but I am also working on a team app;

 ### New to Xcode and Swift
 * Relearning how to code again for Xcode